All Episodes

 But first, let me go to this.

-We owe these truths to be self-the thing.
+We owe these truths to be self-realized.

-God, everything, the creator of everything.
+The thing being everything, God, everything, the creator of everything.

 Yeah, we have another one of those moments.

-You got handed a softball on fake news CNN.
+You got handed a softball on fake news, CNN.

 Listen to this one.